icaros-usc/pyribs/README.md

 - A 2D **GridArchive** where each dimension contains 20 cells across the range [-1, 1].
-- An **EvolutionStrategyEmitter**, which starts from the search point **0** in 10-dimensional space and a Gaussian sampling distribution with standard deviation 0.1.
+- Three instances of **EvolutionStrategyEmitter**, all of which start from the search point **0** in 10-dimensional space and a Gaussian sampling distribution with standard deviation 0.1.
-- A **Scheduler** that combines the archive and emitter together.
+- A **Scheduler** that combines the archive and emitters together.

 After initializing the components, we optimize (pyribs maximizes) the negative 10-D Sphere function for 1000 iterations.
 Users of